bstaple1/MTGA_Draft_17Lands/README.md

 - Step 6: Download the sets that you plan on using (Data->View Sets).

+    - Enter ID 80152 for the Streets of New Capenna set.
+    - Enter ID 0 for all other sets.

 - Step 7: Start the draft in Arena.

 ## Steps for Mac